How We Do It

 Advertising

 Strategic advertising is the only method that can actually control the message which the public will see, hear and read.
-When the task at hand calls for getting a message out quickly – such as selling tickets or attracting an audience, we generally use advertising in our marketing mix.
+When the task at hand calls for getting a message out quickly - such as selling tickets or attracting an audience, we generally recommend advertising to lead the marketing mix.

-Through our 12 year relationship with a creative team, we combine our marketing the public relations talents to produce effective messages, creative designs and images, and strategic campaigns.
+Through our 12 year relationship with a creative team, we combine our public relations talents to produce effective messages, creative designs and images, and strategic campaigns.
 We provide the following:

 - Creative ideas